calaldees/TeachProgramming/teachprogramming/static/docs/unit1-projects.md

 ### Hints
 * The file should draw a smiley face with a red mouth and a bitmap nose
 * Read in the file line at a time, split it and draw it
-* Try implementing a function at a time e.g. git it just drawing the circles first then move on to the others.
+* Try implementing a function at a time e.g. get it just drawing the circles first then move on to the others.
 * The values relate to the size of the screen.
     * E.g. if the screen was width 1000 and the value was given 0.2 the co-ordinate would be 200
 * Remember values with decimal points are Real numbers (doubles or floats and not integers)